 With advancements in dental technology and materials, dental implants have become by far the best option to replace missing teeth.
 When a tooth is lost, your chewing becomes less efficient and bone starts to dissolve in the area.
 The surrounding teeth will take more load during chewing, and they will tend to shift.
 If a lost tooth is not replaced, the surrounding teeth are at higher risk of being lost, too.

-An implant is a synthetic tooth root in the shape of a post that is surgically placed into the jawbone.
+A dental implant is a synthetic tooth root in the shape of a post that is surgically placed into the jawbone.
 The “root” is usually made of titanium: the same material used in many replacement hips and knees, and a metal that is well-suited to pairing with human bone.
 A crown, or restoration, is then fixed to the post.
+In addition, dental implants can help preserve facial structure, preventing bone deterioration which occurs when teeth are missing.

-Dr. Salazar has more than ten years of experience in implant restoration, and has built relationships with the finest oral surgeons in the Renton, WA area for the surgical aspect of implant placement.
+Dr. Salazar has been working with implant restorations since 2002 and has built relationships with the finest oral surgeons in the Renton, WA area for the surgical aspect of implant placement.
 The surgical team we work with uses only the best techniques and materials available, which are designed to promote the most favorable response from the body and reduce healing time and discomfort.

 Implants vs. Dentures and Bridges